Senville LETO 12,000 BTU Mini-Split — 8.2/10

 Includes Cool, Heat, Fan Only, Dry (dehumidify), and Auto modes, giving you flexible control over comfort regardless of the season or weather conditions.

 The LETO ships pre-charged with R-410A refrigerant for line sets up to 25 feet, and comes with a line set kit.
+Note that R-410A is being phased down under EPA regulations; future LETO production may transition to a lower-GWP refrigerant, so confirm the refrigerant type with your seller if this matters to you.
 While a licensed HVAC technician is required for final commissioning in most jurisdictions, the physical installation is straightforward enough for confident DIYers.

 The included wireless remote doubles as a temperature sensor.
 In "Follow Me" mode, the system reads the temperature at your location rather than at the wall unit — useful in larger or asymmetric rooms.